 - Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, diameter tape, angle gauge, and increment borer.

-- Interpret volume and site index tables using raw data.
+- Interpret volume tables using raw data.

 - Interpret maps, including but not limited to township/range/section, ownership, distances/scale, directional headings, and topography.